Who are scientists? What do they do?

 - Real-world connections: Share Professor Elizabeth Blackburn story and achievements

 - Context: Set the scene- we are going to be scientists and make observations and communicate our findings.
-Just as Professor Elizabeth Blackburn studied pond scum, we are going to learn about _____________.
+Professor Elizabeth Blackburn studied pond scum, and made discoveries that impacted humans, like Professor Blackburn we are also going to study living things.

 - Introduce labelled diagrams.